ScottLangston/APIGuide/Release_Notes/API_2.0_Release_Notes.md

 - [**GET /Items**](../blob/master/Endpoints/GET_Items.md)
 - [**GET /Items/{LocID}**](../blob/master/Endpoints/GET_Items_ByLocation.md)
 ## New Endpoint: GET /Inventory/Locations
-This version of the NCR Counterpoint API includes a new [**GET /Inventory/Locations**](../blob/master/Endpoints/GET_InventoryLocations.md) endpoint that allows you to retrieve information from the IM_LOC table for all stocking locations.
+This version of the NCR Counterpoint API includes a new [**GET /Inventory/Locations**](../blob/master/Endpoints/GET_InventoryLocations.md) endpoint, which allows you to retrieve information from the IM_LOC table for all stocking locations.
 ## Issues Resolved
 This version addresses a number of issues that were reported in the initial v1.0 release of the NCR Counterpoint API, including:
 ### Issue #7: /Items Endpoint - Error 500
-Blah blah blah...
+Previously, calls to the **/Items** endpoint in databases with a large number (10,000+) of item records returned an error, due to the size of the dataset and the number of child records that needed to be retreived.
+In this version, the underlying queries for the following endpoints have been updated to be able to retrieve large datasets without returning an error:
+- **GET /Customers/EC**
+- **GET /Inventory/{LocID}**
+- **Get /Inventory/EC**
+- **GET /Item**
+- **GET /Items/{LocID}**
-### Issue number (
+### Issue number
 Blah...